TritonDataCenter/rfd/rfd/0026/README.md

   still persisted to Moray for troubleshooting/debugging purposes.
 See the section [Volumes state machine](#volumes-state-machine) for a diagram and further details about the volumes' state machine.
+* `error`: an optional property present when the `state` property is `failed`.
+  It allows users to get further details on why a volume is in the `failed` state.
+Its value is an object with the following properties:
+    * `message`: a string that describes the cause for the failure
+    * `code`: a string code that identifies classes of errors
 * `references`: a relative path to a URI that can be used to list resources (such as VMs, but other types of resources could reference a volume) that are using that volume.
 See for instance [the section about volume deletion and